Manuka oil

-Manuka oil is an essential oil obtained from the steam distillation of the leaves and small branches of the manuka tree, Leptospermum scoparium.

-Manuka is commonly known as mānuka, or New Zealand tea tree.
+Manuka oil is an essential oil obtained from the steam distillation of the leaves and small branches of the tree Leptospermum scoparium (commonly known as mānuka, or New Zealand tea tree).

-Manuka grows throughout New Zealand, and is particularly common on the drier east coasts of the North and South Islands.
-It also grows in parts of Australia, such as Tasmania, Victoria and New South Wales.
-Manuka oil is used in a wide range of cosmetics, cosmeceuticals and naturopathic and topical medications.

-Manuka oil is a relatively new biproduct from the tree.
-Essential oils in Manuka leaves was first identified during the 1970s. and it has been produced commercially since the 1980s and investigated by global research teams since then.
+Though it is used in a wide range of cosmetics, cosmeceuticals and naturopathic and topical medications, manuka oil is a relatively new development; it was first identified during the 1970s and has been produced commercially since the 1980s and investigated by global research teams since then.

 Main constituents

 The composition of manuka oil is dependent on its chemotype.
-Manuka oil from the East Cape region of New Zealand, described as the high triketone chemotype, is commercially important because of its antimicrobial properties (the ability to kill bacteria, viruses, yeasts and fungi).
+Manuka oil from the East Cape region of New Zealand, described as a high triketone chemotype, is commercially important because of its antimicrobial properties (the ability to kill bacteria, viruses, yeasts and fungi).